jjjake/internetarchive/README.rst

 Contributing
 ------------

-All contributions are welcom and appreciated.
+All contributions are welcome and appreciated.
 Please see `http://internetarchive.readthedocs.org/en/latest/contributing.html <http://internetarchive.readthedocs.org/en/latest/contributing.html>`_ for more details.